melvinzhang/garden/content/posts/vim_notes.md

 Modify Ctrl-] to create a new note with the word under cursor if it does not exist

+Auto run parser on save via BufWritePost in vimrc

 ## Possible improvements
 formatting mostly in org-mode
 * markdown seems to be better supported but maybe it doesn't matter as long as it is consistent